 Toxoplasmosis

-3. Toxoplasmosis may cause flu-like symptoms but most people affected do not develop any symptoms so don’t realise they have it.
+• Toxoplasmosis may cause flu-like symptoms but most people affected don't develop any symptoms so don’t realise they have it.

-5. If you are diagnosed with toxoplasmosis and you are pregnant or have lowered immunity you will be prescribed medicine.
+• If you have toxoplasmosis and you're pregnant or have lowered immunity you will be prescribed medicine.

-• your immune system is weakened – for example, if you have HIV, have recently had an organ transplant or you are having chemotherapy
+• your immune system is weakened: For example, if you have HIV, have recently had an organ transplant or you're having chemotherapy

 If you have a weakened immune system, or are pregnant, and think you may be infected by toxoplasmosis, see your doctor.
 Toxoplasmosis can be diagnosed through a blood test.
 Your doctor can prescribe medicines to treat the infection if necessary.

-If you think you may have been exposed to toxoplasmosis infection and you are pregnant or have a weakened immune system, see your doctor.
+If you think you may have been exposed to toxoplasmosis infection and you are pregnant or have a weakened immune system, see your healthcare provider.
 They will take a blood test to check for infection.
-If the laboratory results confirm infection, your doctor will usually recommend treatment with one or more medications.
+If the laboratory results confirm infection, your healthcare provider will usually recommend treatment with 1 or more medications.

-The parasite that causes toxoplasmosis is found in infected meat and in the faeces (poo) of infected cats.
+The parasite that causes toxoplasmosis is found in infected meat and in the faeces (poo/tūtae) of infected cats.
 It can also be present in soil contaminated by infected cat poo.

 If you are pregnant or have a weakened immune system: